Cardiac tamponade is the accumulation of fluid around the heart muscle, which places excessive pressure on this organ.

 As cardiac tamponade can result in shock or death, it always requires emergency medical treatment.
 This treatment involves draining excess fluid from around the heart.

-- Pericardiocentesis.
-The removal of fluid from the pericardium using a needle.
+- Pericardiocentesis: This procedure involves the removal of fluid from the pericardium using a needle.

-- Pericardiectomy.
-The surgical removal of part of the pericardium to relieve pressure on the heart.
+- Pericardiectomy: A surgeon will remove part of the pericardium to relieve pressure on the heart.

-- Thoracotomy.
-A surgical procedure that allows the draining of blood or blood clots around the heart.
+- Thoracotomy: This surgical procedure allows the draining of blood or blood clots from around the heart.

 According to some

-However, more complicated cases of cardiac tamponade will often require surgery, including a thoracotomy.
+However, more complicated cases of cardiac tamponade will often require surgery, such as a thoracotomy.

 After surgery, the individual may receive the following as they stabilize:

-- intravenous (IV) fluids to maintain normal blood pressure
+- IV fluids to maintain normal blood pressure

 - medications to increase blood pressure